conjurer-rich/fast-flow-flywheel/pages/who-its-for/org-designers.md

 ## Techniques you can use right now

 - **User Needs Mapping** – identify where boundaries should shift
-- **Flow Signals Radar** – assess where friction is slowing you down
+- **Flow Friction Radar** – assess where friction is slowing you down
 - **Flow Clinics** – co-create decisions with those closest to the work

 ---